 - Note that this will require a lot of time (the IRS estimates that it takes well over 100 hours to fill out the Form 1023 (or 1024), Application for Tax-Exemption), and

-- Money for filing fees: While filing fees are generally $400 or $850, the IRS is offering special relief to eligible organizations (those with generally less than $50,000 in annual gross receipts) of $100, as long as the application is postmarked 12/31/2012.
-Other groups will have to pay an application fee of either $850 or $400 depending on their annual gross receipts during the preceding four years.
+- Money for filing fees: Filing fees are generally $400 or $850, depending on the organization's annual gross receipts during the preceding four years.
 Read about exempt organization user fees.

 - Fees paid to a lawyer or accountant to help you file the forms.